 - Develop a mentorship program at work that grows leaders at every level.

-- Start a book club where the team can meet and discuss one leadership book a quarter.
+- Start a book club where the team members can meet and discuss one leadership book a quarter.

 - Allow employees time each week to grow their own leadership skills.